Atlantic City budget relies on surplus spending, fewer capital projects

 The amended PILOT law has been challenged in court by Atlantic County.

-A Superior Court judge found that the new law violates a previous court settlement between the state and Atlantic County over the original PILOT law, but has not stopped the law from taking effect.
+A Superior Court judge found the new law violates a previous court settlement between the state and county over the original PILOT law, but has not stopped the law from taking effect.
 The state is asking another judge to reconsider that decision.

 It is unclear how Atlantic City's budget would be affected if a decision in the lawsuit only directs the state to pay more to Atlantic County.